Hong Kong to host 2022 Gay Games as LGBT acceptance in parts of Asia grows

 "The impact that the Gay Games has in host cities is incredible in terms of culture, sport, economic impact, history and most importantly elevating all matters of LGBT+ equality," the Federation of Gay Games said in a statement.

-The games are touted as the largest LGBT global sports and cultural gathering.
+The games are touted as the largest lesbian, gay, bisexual, and transgender global sports and cultural gathering.
 Participants do not have to be gay, organisers said.

-Supporters of the bid described the games as a victory for the status of the LGBT community in the city.
+Supporters of the bid described the games as a victory for the status of the city's lesbian, gay, bisexual and transgender community.

 "This is a big step forward for Hong Kong itself to be able to win this world game ... and it is also a big step for diversity inclusion," said Alfred Chan, chairperson of Hong Kong's Equal Opportunities Commission, a statutory body that supported the bid.